DPassarelli/procmonest/README.md

 ### `stop()` returns {Promise}

-This sends a `SIGINT` signal to the child process in order to terminate it (this is done for cross-platform compatibility).
-The promise will resolve once the process has exited, and the resolved value will be the corresponding exit code as a {Number}.
+This method calls [tree-kill](https://www.npmjs.com/package/tree-kill) on the child process.
+On MS Windows, this will forcefully terminate the process.
+On macOS and Linux, it will send a `SIGTERM` signal.

 ## Safety features